ag-informatics/ag-informatics-seminar/3-software-engineering/README.md

 ### Papers

-1. Aquaculture farm management tool: "mKRISHI® collaborated with farm managers, government regulators and farmers to develop "mKRISHI® -AQUA" service, in an iterative, multi-phase development process.
+1. "*Digital Platform for Data Driven Aquaculture Farm Management*": "mKRISHI® collaborated with farm managers, government regulators and farmers to develop "mKRISHI® -AQUA" service, in an iterative, multi-phase development process.
 This service helps in data collection, compilation and presentation of the patterns in visual format, enabling decision on further operations (such as feeding) in a more real-time manner compared to paper based operation."

 2. Dairy herd management tool: